MHJ-10/csharp-practices/README.md

 # Practice Four

   Create a program that have multiple classes like HR, Bank, Employee, Financial and these classes are related to each other.

+# Telegram Bot

+  Create a bot in telegram.